duramaanu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that display lines containing the pattern "root" & 3 lines after them in /etc/passwd Script that display all the lines in /etc/passwd thjat do not contain the pattern "bin" Script that display all lines of /etc/ssh/sshd_config starting with a letter
+Script that display lines containing the pattern "root" & 3 lines after them in /etc/passwd Script that display all the lines in /etc/passwd thjat do not contain the pattern "bin" Script that display all lines of /etc/ssh/sshd_config starting with a letter Script that replace all characters A & c from input to Z & e respectively